 I think strange things, which I dare not confess to my own soul.”

 Learning to live with fear has been the ever-evolving consequence of my childhood, and accordingly, the foundation of my adult life.
-The complex system of external, internal, tangible, and perceived dangers brought on throughout the journey of life must be constantly negotiated with the mind’s eye in order to survive, and also to thrive as the director of one’s own life.
+The complex system of external, internal, tangible, and perceived dangers brought on throughout the journey of life must be constantly negotiated within the mind’s eye in order to survive, and also to thrive as the director of one’s own life.
 This negotiation is only possible if we are able to explore our fears, thus subverting them, taking control and willingly facing terrifying obstacles with open eyes staring brazenly into the darkness.

 THE MAIDEN AND DEATH